Moving Backups to Capacity Tier

 Each offloaded block might be of different size, which is defined during configuring storage optimization.
 The offloaded blocks are placed to the blocks directory in your capacity extent.

 Backup files with metadata (or dummy files) will be replicated to the capacity extent and will be placed to the storages directory.
-As per example, these files are one .vbk file and three .vib files that are shown in the Figure B.

 After offload is complete, the new Object Storage node appears in the Home view, under the Backups node and shows backups that have been moved to the capacity extent.